All three Victoria sides dancing at Dan's Hall, Sunday 14 April 2016, betwixt and between 1330 - 1430 (1:30 - 2:30 p.m. for mortals)

 Who we are

-Youth sides, or "Morris Minors" in the vernacular, have popped up, often seasonally in Campbell River, and a few years ago in Victoria
+Youth sides, or "Morris Minors" in the vernacular, have popped up, in the past seasonally in Campbell River, and some years ago in Victoria

 What we do